Dana Kirk (basketball)

 Dana Grey Kirk (July 23, 1935 – February 15, 2010) was an American college basketball coach.
 He was the head coach for the Memphis State University (now the University of Memphis) men's team from 1979 to 1986.
 His coaching record was 158–58, including a Final Four appearance in 1985.
-He had previously been the head coach at Virginia Commonwealth University from 1976 to 1979 with a record of 57–23 and the University of Tampa from 1966 to 1971, with a record of 68-59, (.535).
+He had previously been the head coach at Virginia Commonwealth University from 1976 to 1979 with a record of 57–23 and the University of Tampa from 1966 to 1971, with a record of 68–59, (.535).
 Following his stint at Tampa, he was an assistant coach for Denny Crum at the University of Louisville.

 Memphis State

-Kirk built the Tigers into a national powerhouse with teams consisting largely of Memphis-area players.
-However, he only graduated six players in seven years, including only two on the celebrated 1985 team.
+Kirk built the Tigers into a national powerhouse with teams built around Memphis-area players.
+However, he only graduated six out of 60 scholarship players in seven years, including only two on the celebrated 1985 team.
 Only a year after the Final Four appearance, it was revealed that Memphis State had committed many severe recruiting violations while Kirk was head coach.
 In addition, Kirk himself was arrested on felony charges following an investigation.

 Indictment

-In 1986, the NCAA forced Memphis State to vacate all of their NCAA tournament appearances from 1982 until 1985.
-Kirk was indicted by a federal Grand Jury on 11 counts of tax evasion, filing false income tax returns, mail fraud and obstruction of justice.
+In 1986, the NCAA forced Memphis State to vacate all of their NCAA tournament appearances from 1982 through 1985, including its Final Four run.
+Kirk was indicted by a federal grand jury on 11 counts of tax evasion, filing false income tax returns, mail fraud and obstruction of justice.
 At his trial, witnesses testified that he scalped tickets for as much as five times face value, took money from boosters to give to players and actively solicited kickbacks from tournament promoters.
 He served four months in a federal minimum-security prison in Montgomery, Alabama.
-After serving out his sentence, he returned to Memphis where he hosted a sports talk show on WHBQ (AM).
+After serving out his sentence, he returned to Memphis where he hosted a sports talk show on WHBQ.
 He has also published his autobiography Simply Amazing, The Dana Kirk Story, written with Dallas talk show host and columnist Mark Davis, who was at WHBQ at the time.